sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 So what use does a tool like Phraze serve?
 Honestly I'm not totally sure.
 And maybe there's a reason I haven't found [a passphrase generator with over 300 stars on GitHub](https://github.com/topics/passphrase-generator).

 But if there's a password you DON'T want to put in your password manager for whatever reason, you'd likely want it to be one you could memorize or write on a piece of paper with accuracy.
 For those two use-cases, I think passphrases made up of words serve better than a shorter string of random characters.
 One example might be for things like Bitcoin wallets, which I believe [uses a short word list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt).
-But I don't know if even I am ready to trust Phraze for something like that?
+But I'd probably use physical dice for something like that.
+Anyway, we push on.

 ## Some feature creep, as a treat
 At least initially, I wanted to try to keep the Rust code simple and straight-forward.

-But over the hours I couldn't resist and kept adding features.
-Multiple "built-in" word lists, word separator choice, set minimum entropy, allow users to provide their own word list... with the result that it's up to 529 lines of Rust!
+But over time, I couldn't resist and kept adding features, like providing multiple "built-in" word lists, word separator choice, set minimum entropy, allow users to provide their own word list... with the result that the project is currently up to 529 lines of Rust!

 ## Different ways of including a word list text file within a Rust project

-Phraze currently includes 7 "built-in" word lists.
+Phraze currently includes [7 "built-in" word lists](https://github.com/sts10/phraze/tree/main/word-lists).
 By built-in, I mean that the word lists are included during compile time, in the `cargo`-generated binary.
-This not only improves security, but also performance.
-But figuring out exactly how to do this to maximize performance became the most interesting part of the project so far.
+This improves performance at runtime, but also probably improves security.

+Figuring out exactly how to do this to maximize performance became the most interesting part of the project so far.
 Let's go through my approaches in the order that I used them.

 ### Approach #1: `include_str!` macro